Kalyan Mitra

-Kalyan Mitra (born 1939; year of death missing) was a Bangladeshi writer, actor, director and playwright.
-He received the Bangla Academy Literary Award in 1972 for his play.
-He died.
+Kalyan Mitra (born 1939) was a Bangladeshi writer, actor, director and playwright.
+He received the Bangla Academy Literary Award in 1972 for his plays.

 Career

-Kalyan Mitra was born in 1939 in Kushtia.
+Mitra was born in 1939 in Kushtia.
 His plays were performed on stage and radio in the 1960s and 1970s.
 Most of his plays were published from Bogra.
 Although he was involved in social drama, he wrote plays on the liberation war of Bangladesh.
-His satirical play "Jallader Darbare" and satirical play "Mir Jafarer Rujnamca" from Swadhin Bangla Betar Kendra in 1971 caused quite a stir.
-Much like the Kolkata style, he used to create characters and arrange events in plays.
+His satirical play Jallader Darbare and Mir Jafarer Rujnamcha was broadcast from Swadhin Bangla Betar Kendra in 1971.